Your definite travel guide to Sri Lanka and a list of the most common mistakes you need to avoid!

 13. Reserve the train from Ella to Kandy as early as possible

 I don’t know why, but the train ride from Kandy to Ella is incredibly popular.
-Actually, I’d try to avoid it, as the scenic train is super slow, it’s incredibly touristy and the train can be extremely crowded.
+Actually, I’d try to avoid it, as the scenic train through the hill country is super slow, it’s incredibly touristy and the train can be extremely crowded.
 But if you want to go, make sure to reserve your seats (don’t book unreserved, as this probably means you will stand for 6 hours!) at least 1 month in advance.

 There are a couple of online agencies who will help you.
 The tickets are fairly cheap, so it’s definitely a very valid option (and quite eco-friendly) for those traveling through Sri Lanka on a budget.
 Taking the car is probably better, as you can stop along the route, take pictures of the beautiful nine arch bridge and so on.
 Also, you’ll avoid taking yet another picture of somebody hanging out of the train with tea fields in the background.

 14. Don’t forget to apply for a visa

 Citizens of most countries need a visa to enter Sri Lanka.
 It’s actually quite easy to do online: Here’s the official website to do so.

 It takes like 5 minutes to apply and will cost you 35 USD per person.
 There really is no need to go via an agency or anything.
 Just make sure to double check all your details, as the visa will be invalid with even the slightest typo.
 You’d have to pay for another visa at the airport – which will eat up quite some time but remains an option anyway.

 For whatever reason, Buddha tattoos are quite popular among western people.
 Sri Lankans will react quite differently, and you should definitely make sure to cover it up at all times.
 This also applies to any fashion items with the Awakened One on it.